 CURRENT AND FUTURE PLANS FOR THE SITE

-A 1,464 sq. ft. addition to existing garage is proposed for the site.
-There is a house and detached garage located on the site at this time.
+A 6,518 sq. ft. house with an attached garage is proposed for the site.
+There is an existing house located on the site that will be demolished and replaced with the new residence.

 CONSTRUCTION DESIGN AND MATERIALS